GMELab/lmutils.r/README.md

 ## Configuration

-`lmutils` exposes three global config options that can be set using environment variables or the `lmutils` package functions:
+`lmutils` exposes a number global config options that can be set using environment variables or the `lmutils` package functions:

 - `LMUTILS_LOG`/`lmutils::set_log_level` to set the log level (default: `info`).
 Available log levels in order of increasing verbosity are `off`, `error`, `warn`, `info`, `debug`, and `trace`.
 - `LMUTILS_CORE_PARALLELISM`/`lmutils::set_core_parallelism` to set the core parallelism (default: `16`).
 This is the number of primary operations to run in parallel.
 - `LMUTILS_NUM_WORKER_THREADS`/`lmutils::set_num_worker_threads` to set the number of worker threads to use (default: `num_cpus::get() / 2`).
 This is the number of threads to use for parallel operations.
 Once an operation has been run, this value cannot be changed.
-- `LMUTILS_ENABLE_PREDICTED`/`lmutils::disabled_predicted`/`lmutils::enable_predicted` to enable the calculation of the predicted values in `lmutils::calculate_r2`.
+- `LMUTILS_ENABLE_PREDICTED`/`lmutils::disable_predicted`/`lmutils::enable_predicted` to enable the calculation of the predicted values in `lmutils::calculate_r2`.